cloudfoundry/docs-deploying-cf/ec2/configure_aws_micro_bosh.html.md

 ### Create a security group

-You must now create a security group for the Micro BOSH server.
-This is necessary to expose ports that the BOSH Agent uses.
+Create a security group for the MicroBOSH server.
+This security group exposes ports used by the BOSH Agent.

 Ensure that "N. Virginia" is selected as the AWS Region, then click **Security Groups > Create Security Group**.